 State CPA societies and individuals may submit nominations for the annual award.
 Self-nominations are not accepted.

-Application: The AICPA Distinguished Achievement in Accounting Education Award application period will begin accepting nominations for the 2021 award in January of 2021.
+Application: The AICPA Distinguished Achievement in Accounting Education Award application period will begin accepting nominations in mid-January.

 - Nominee is a current full-time or recently retired (within the past five years) accounting educator at a post-secondary educational institution, as demonstrated by his/her record of teaching.